xyncro/xyncro.tech/_hekate/index.md

 ## Packages and Source

-For more on available packages for Chiron, see the [Packages][packages] section, or if you're interested in the source (contributions are more than welcome) see [Source][source].
+For more on available packages for Hekate, see the [Packages][packages] section, or if you're interested in the source (contributions are more than welcome) see [Source][source].

 <!--- Local --->